What is I Have Seen

 The dawning of a brand-new world

-23. And now I've seen the key to life
+where life's true lessons can be learned. - And now I've seen the key to life

 unfold before my eager eyes.